 - From the top menu click Network and then Hostnames.
 Then click the Add button.
 In the first box, under Hostname, enter the name we made a note of in step 8 above (our example was

 mcita.cust.blueprintrf.com).
 In the second box, under IP address, select from the dropdown the IP address that we noted for the Gateway in step 6 above.
+If you don’t see this IP address in the list make sure something else in the list is not using it.
+If it is, remove that entry by clicking Delete (I would also recommend you reboot the router by clicking System and then Reboot).
 Click Save & Apply;

 Refresh the hotel wifi sign in page that failed at step 7.
 One of two things will happen here: